xambaoms/lab/Network/aws-vpn-to-azurevpngw-ikev2-bgp/README.md

 ```
 ![](./images/list-learned-routes.png)

-Try to reach the Azure virtual machine from EC2 using the ping command: **ping 10.1.1.10**
+You can test the connectivity between Azure and AWS, trying to reach the Azure virtual machine from EC2 using the ping command: **ping 10.1.1.10**
 ## Clean All Resources after the lab

 After you have successfully completed the lab, you will want to delete the Resource Groups.
 Run the following command on Azure Cloud Shell: